Python-for-geo-people/Lesson-5-Reading-Writing/Lesson/reading-data-from-file.md

     ```
 You should now have a directory titled `volcano-data` in your home directory.
 It contains two files based on [version 4.5.1 of the Smithsonian Institution's Holocene volcano database (updated 23.9.2016)](http://volcano.si.edu/list_volcano_holocene.cfm):
-  - `GVP-Volcano-List.csv`: The complete Holocene volcano database file in `.csv` format and with header lines.
+  - `GVP-Volcano-List.csv`: The first 100 lines of the Holocene volcano database file in `.csv` format and with header lines.
   **Note**: Values are separated by semicolons (`;`) in this version of the file rather than commas (`,`).
   - `GVP-Volcano-Lat-Lon-Elev.csv`: The volcano ID, latitude, longitude and elevation for the first 10 volcanoes in the Holocene volcano database.
   There are no headers in this file and values are separated by commas (`,`).